ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 {% endhighlight %}

-#### Spring data jdbc
+#### Spring Data JDBC
-When you use spring data jdbc, this will also help you with creating the data structure of your project.
+When you use Spring Data JDBC, this will also help you with creating the data structure of your project.
-With spring data jdbc, like spring data jpa, you need to define a model and this model will be translated to create a database structure.
+With Spring Data JDBC, like Spring Data JPA, you need to define a model and this model will be translated to create a database structure.
-This model is somewhat different than the model of spring data jpa and you need to follow some other rules.
+This model is somewhat different than the model of Spring Data JPA and you need to follow some other rules.
-Before the explanation of the practical differences, you should know why the developers of spring data jdbc made most of the changes to this spring data framework.
+Before the explanation of the practical differences, you should know why the developers of Spring Data JDBC made most of the changes to this Spring Data framework.
-They wanted to make a framework that is more understandable than spring data jpa and that helps you with creating a better data design.
+They wanted to make a framework that is more understandable than Spring Data JPA and that helps you with creating a better data design.
 Therefore they tried to implements some concepts of DDD.

-The first big difference is that we work with an aggregate structure on top of the entity structure which is used in spring data jpa.
+The first big difference is that we work with an aggregate structure on top of the entity structure which is used in Spring Data JPA.
 If you don't know this concept or why it is useful, you can check some very good article about this: Effective Aggregate Design by Vaugn Vernon. https://dddcommunity.org/library/vernon_2011/ Basically we group different entities together which have a strong coupling and we call them aggregates.